Stories of Hope: Shandreka’s Story

-She probably doesn’t know this, but right before she called I was crying alone in my room not knowing if I was going to lose my mind and my husband of 20 years… one of the first things she asked if was I ok, I found it weird because I’m not the one with cancer, no one had asked me how I was doing.
-Somehow I think she knew I wasn’t and started feeding me with information.
-She got me in touch with dieticians to help me the nutrition needs and what I should do for him.
+I was so surprised when the very next day I got a call from Margaritta, a staff social worker at Cancer Care Services.
+(She probably doesn’t know this, but right before she called, I was crying alone in my room – not knowing if I was going to lose my mind and my husband of 20 years… I was feeling so much stress.)
+One of the first things she said to me was to ask if I was ok.
+I thought that was a little weird because I wasn’t the one with cancer and because no one else had asked me how I was doing.